-Sophie is a Parent Governor, sitting on the Curriculum and Standards Committee.
-She is also link governor for English.
-Sophie’s first degree was an MA (Hons) from Edinburgh University.
-For many years, she worked in the creative industries as, variously, Head of Development and Acquisitions for a British film production company, a Literary Agent and a Film Agent.
-Once her children were of school age (both Michael Faraday Primary School pupils), she studied for the PGCE at the Institute of Education and retrained as a primary school teacher; she has been teaching at an Ofsted-rated ‘outstanding’ school in Bermondsey since 2011.
+After serving as a Parent Governor and then a Co-opted Governor, Sophie was appointed Co-Chair of Governors with Meriam Wilson in early 2020.
+For many years, she worked in the creative industries as, variously, Head of Development and Acquisitions for Renaissance Films, a Literary Agent at Curtis Brown and a Film Agent at Sheil Land Associates.
+Once her children were of school age (both Michael Faraday Primary School pupils), she studied for the PGCE at the Institute of Education and retrained as a primary school teacher; she has been teaching at Boutcher CE Primary School, Ofsted-rated ‘outstanding’, in Bermondsey since 2011.

 “I was so impressed by the children and the teachers at Michael Faraday, I retrained to become a teacher.
 As a parent, I have seen first-hand the way that Michael Faraday supports children to develop as self-reliant, knowledge-loving and confident members of their community.
 The staff and Governing Body have high expectations for their students and now more than ever we need to support our school to continue to be that safe place to learn and achieve.”

 Kate is a parent governor, with two children currently attending the school.
 In her professional life, she is Director and Chief Executive of Fuel, an independent theatre producing company, based in London and producing theatre across the UK and beyond.
 She has a range of governance experience, serving as a trustee of the JMK Trust 2012-2017, the Tobacco Factory Theatre 2014-2018 and as Chair of Camden People’s Theatre 2012-2020.
 She was elected as a school governor in 2018.